opensearch-project/documentation-website/_benchmark/user-guide/telemetry.md

 parent: User guide
 ---

-Telemetry results will not show up in the summary report.
-The only way to visualize telemetry results is to ingest the data into OpenSearch and visualize the data in OpenSearch Dashboards.
+Telemetry results will not appear in the summary report.
+To visualize telemetry results, ingest the data into OpenSearch and visualize the data in OpenSearch Dashboards.